ariff-fikri/golfbooking-module/README.md

 [![Total Downloads](https://img.shields.io/badge/downloads-7-green)](https://packagist.org/packages/nwidart/laravel-modules)

-`cara/golfbooking-module` is a Laravel package which created to manage booking of a golf system on your Laravel app.
-Module is like a Laravel package, it has some views, controllers or models.
+`cara/golfbooking-module` is a Laravel package which created to manage booking of a golf system on the `Cara/enviro` Laravel app.
+Module is just like a Laravel package, it has some views, controllers or models.
 This package is supported and tested in Laravel 8.

 ## Install
 This package require another package to be installed. run the following command to install it first: